Sir-Aguiar/DependencyInjection/README.md

 > The _expect_ function receives a function, kinda funny, right?
 And it takes the return of the function, then you can access a thousand of properties and methods that checks if it returns true, if it does, **CONGRATULATIONS YOUR TEST JUST PASSED**;

 > But what i've tested exactly?
-I said to my test "Hey, expect it to have a title property" and then i said "[...] post property";
+I said to my test "Hey, expect it to have a title property" and then I said "[...] post method".

 ### Now it comes the more weird part, you're telling you test to expect an error.